 Implementing a new invoicing process

 A new invoice program can bring numerous benefits, from cost reductions to time savings.
-But first, the chosen solution needs to be implemented effectively and consistently across your supplier base.
+But before you can unlock the benefits of these efficiencies, the chosen solution needs to be implemented effectively and consistently across your supplier base.

 First and foremost, that means communicating the benefits of the new system to suppliers clearly.
 It’s also essential to keep suppliers informed about how the new program will work – and different companies may approach this in different ways.
 For example, you might communicate the message en masse to low volume suppliers, while speaking individually to high volume suppliers.